 Landlords who rely on the rental income to pay a mortgage on the property are expected to approach their lender for a maximum 6 month repayment holiday to cover the period for which they are not receiving rent.

 These are unprecedented times which need understanding and compromise from all and it is hoped that any issues between landlords and tenants can be reasonably resolved.

 All landlords are reminded that in order to legally evict a tenant they must have received a possession order from the Court.
 Any attempt to remove a tenant from a property without the necessary possession order would be illegal and could have severe consequences.

-NOTE The above restriction on evictions has now been extended to at least the 31 March 2021
+NOTE Restriction on evictions has now been extended to at least the 31 May 2021